allthesignals/Glitch-Community/ci/README.md

 ### Things I chose _not_ to do

 * prevent overlapping CircleCI deploys
-  * there are so few boxes, deploys should happen so uickly, and the number of simulatneous deploys is so low this didn't seem worth any effort right now
+  * there are so few boxes, deploys should happen so quickly, and the number of simulatneous deploys is so low this didn't seem worth any effort right now
 * implement `no-deploy` or `no-test` flags
-  8 again this didn't seem needed right away; we can implement them later if we care to
+  * again this didn't seem needed right away; we can implement them later if we care to